 The Platte Valley and Western is a class 1, east/west railroad that runs from Kansas City in the east to Salt Lake City in the west.

-Our (back-room) HO scale layout models the PV&W's Rocky Mountain Division (RMD) which carries the PV&W traffic over the Rockies, from Platte City to River Junction.
+Our (future back-room) HO scale layout models the PV&W's Rocky Mountain Division (RMD) which carries the PV&W traffic over the Rockies, from Platte City to River Junction.